aneu7373/codonopt/README.md

   --n 10 \
   --out /data/output

-Running CodonOpt (Native Python)

-Requires Python ≥3.10 and RNAfold installed and on $PATH
+In all Docker runs, input and output paths must be inside the mounted directory (for example /data).

+**Running CodonOpt Without Docker**

+CodonOpt can also be run directly using Python, although this requires RNAfold to be installed and available on the system PATH.

+After installing dependencies, run:

-pip install -r requirements.txt python -m codonopt.main \
+python -m codonopt.main \
   --dna input.fasta \
   --codon-xlsx SelectedCodonTables.xlsx \
   --sheet ecoli \
   --out output

-Command-line Arguments
-Argument	Description
+*Using Docker is strongly recommended for reproducibility.*

+**Command-Line Arguments**

+The main command-line arguments are:

---dna	Input DNA (FASTA file or raw sequence) --codon-xlsx	Path to codon usage Excel file
+--dna: Input DNA sequence, either as a FASTA file or a raw sequence string

+--codon-xlsx: Path to the codon usage Excel file

---sheet	Sheet name to use
+--sheet: Name of the sheet within the Excel file to use

---gc-min	Minimum GC content (0–1)
+--gc-min: Minimum allowed GC content (0–1)

---gc-max	Maximum GC content (0–1)
+--gc-max: Maximum allowed GC content (0–1)

---avoid-codons	Codons to exclude
+--avoid-codons: One or more codons to exclude from optimization

---avoid-motifs	DNA motifs / restriction sites to avoid --optimization	unbiased or kleinbub
+--avoid-motifs: One or more DNA motifs or restriction sites to avoid

+--optimization: Codon sampling strategy (unbiased or kleinbub)

---n	Number of unique optimized sequences
+--n: Number of unique optimized sequences to generate

---out	Output directory
+--out: Output directory

---disable-rnafold	Skip RNAfold evaluation
+--disable-rnafold: Disable RNAfold secondary structure evaluation

-Outputs
-FASTA files
+**Outputs**

+CodonOpt produces FASTA files for each optimized sequence and a TSV file containing metrics for all generated sequences.

+The output directory structure is:

 output/
 ├── optimized_001.fasta
 ├── optimized_002.fasta
-└── ...

-Metrics TSV (one row per sequence) output/
 └── metrics.tsv

-Included metrics:

-Sequence length

-GC content

-Codon Adaptation Index (CAI)

-Codon usage entropy

-Forbidden codon count

-Motif violation count

-RNAfold MFE (ΔG)

-RNAfold structure string

-ORF validation status

-RNAfold Integration

-RNAfold (ViennaRNA) is used to compute:

-Minimum free energy (ΔG)

-Secondary structure

-RNAfold is:

-Automatically enabled if installed

-Installed in the Docker image

-Optional via --disable-rnafold

-To confirm RNAfold in Docker:
+The metrics TSV contains one row per optimized sequence and includes sequence length, GC content, codon adaptation metrics, codon usage entropy, forbidden codon counts, motif violation counts, RNAfold minimum free energy (ΔG), RNAfold structure string, and ORF validation status.

+**RNAfold Integration**

+RNAfold from the ViennaRNA package is used to compute RNA secondary structure metrics, including minimum free energy and dot-bracket structure strings.
+RNAfold is installed automatically in the Docker image and is enabled by default.
+It can be disabled using the --disable-rnafold flag.

+To verify that RNAfold is available inside the Docker container, run:

 docker run --rm --entrypoint micromamba codonopt:1.0 \
   run -n base RNAfold --version

-Notes & Best Practices

-Input DNA must be in-frame

-Stop codons are preserved

-ORFs are strictly conserved

-Codon usage tables should use DNA codons (not RNA)

-Use Docker for full reproducibility
+**Notes and Best Practices**

+Input DNA sequences must be in frame.
+Start and stop codons are preserved, and ORFs are strictly conserved during optimization.
+Codon usage tables must use DNA codons rather than RNA codons.
+For consistent and reproducible results across systems, Docker execution is recommended.